fpsom/elixir-ml-biostats-hackathon/episode-02.md

 Data Pre-Processing is a bit fuzzy term.
 That's because it involves a bunch of different processes, either used or not, with the aim to understanding our data.
 Usually, the first step of data pre-prosessing is Data Clensing. **Data cleansing** or data cleaning is the process of detecting and correcting (or removing) corrupt or inaccurate records from a record set, table, or database and refers to identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting the dirty or coarse data [[3]](#3).
 Luckily, there is no need to perform this step here, at least in terms of deleting corrupt records, because our data table seems complete; however, it's pretty possible to detect inaccurate samples as we proceed further in the analysis.

 The next important step that should never be ignored is **Feature Scaling**.
 There two different methods to scale our features: **Normalization** and **Standardization**.
 To understand the need of scaling our features, let's use the following code to calculate the mean value and standard deviation of each feature separately: (In the following code, we set the parameter `axis = 0` to indicate that we want to calculate the means and STDs of columns.
-If we wanted do the same calculation for the rows, we should set `axis = 1`, which is obviously meaningless.)
+If we wanted do the same calculation for rows, we should set `axis = 1`, which is however meaningless.)

 ~~~
 # Names of features